sisakat/xml/README.md

 If errors occur, an `XmlException` is thrown.

 ## Download
-You can download the compiled DLL [here](https://github.com/sisakat/xml/releases/tag/1.0).
+You can download the compiled assembly [here](https://github.com/sisakat/xml/releases/tag/1.0).